drumildeshpande/video2txt/README.md

 The data set used are:
 1) IageNet dataset - which contains 1.2 million images form 1000 classes.
-The dataset can be found [here] (http://image-net.org/download-images).
+The dataset can be found [here](http://image-net.org/download-images).

 2) Youtube video dataset - which contains ~2k videos with multiple captions describing them.